 If you are into cel shading, then creating color schemes for the character’s outfit is easy for you.

 What I like to do is have complete control over my colors, so I just select different colors from the color palette and try out different combinations until I’m satisfied.
 You can easily do this by locking transparent pixels and then coloring over the base color layer until you find the color scheme you like.

 When doing color combinations, I tend to use as many hues as possible — greens, reds, blues, etc. So there are different hues to compare against.

 When you color anime clothes, you should have this final look at your drawing.
 Are the colors working together in a harmonious way or not?

 Sometimes I create an image from all the layers and place it at the top of the layers.
-Then I set the layer to soft light and set the opacity to 20% or something.
-This little trick brings vibrancy to the colors and adds that final touch to it.
+Then I set the layer to soft light and set the layer opacity to 20%.
+This little trick brings vibrancy to the colors and adds that final touch to them.

 Drawing or coloring clothes is not easy.
 It’s anything but easy.
 However, the best way for you to color or draw clothing is that you find good reference images.

 Sometimes the light bounces off, and sometimes it’s infused inside the clothing.
 These little details might be hard to remember and take note of.
-But that’s also the reason why we use reference images, so we can see how things work in real-life and then implement that to out anime drawings.
+But that’s also the reason why we use reference images, so we can see how things work in real-life and then implement that in our anime drawings.